Hitoshi Narita

-Early life
+Early life and education

 As a child growing up in Nagoya, Japan, he recalls having been fascinated by large mobile structures—airplanes, ships, trains—anything which was large, mechanical, and moved.
 He believes that his career interests were sparked by having watched the large cargo ships coming in and out of the ports near his home.
+Narita earned a B.A. in Naval architecture from the University of Tokyo, a M.A. in Naval architecture from the Massachusetts Institute of Technology with Fulbright Scholarship, and a Ph.D. in Engineering from the University of Tokyo.